mejitos/cyber-security-base-2023-project-i/writeup/README.md

 The application uses Linux's `file` command to check the type of the uploaded file.
 However the command uses the filename as the part of the command.
-This allows user to pass Shell commands either by uploading specifically named files to the server using the web application or by using some other client like CURL to pass arbitrary filenames.
+This allows malicious user to pass shell commands either by uploading specifically named files to the server using the web application or by using some other client like `curl` to pass arbitrary filenames, and therefore arbitrary shell commands.

 Little example commands (NOTE: Linux solution) for exploitation: